RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 1. Windows OS

 Secure Shell (SSH) is typically used to log in to a remote machine and execute commands.
 There are a lot of free and good SSH Clients out there namely Putty, BitVise SSH Client, MobaXterm and many more.
-Feel free to choose one that fits your needs, but in this guide, you will be using Putty.
+Feel free to choose one that fits your needs, but this guide will use Putty.

 - If you have connected to the gateway through Wi-Fi AP Mode, the IP address is